graphops/docs/docs/launchpad/guides/install-fcos.md

         ```

 - Installing on cloud servers/VMs:
-    - official `fcos` images can be used to provision new servers for AWS and GCP - can be found under `Cloud Launchable` section on [downloads page](https://fedoraproject.org/coreos/download/?stream=stable)
+    - official FCOS images can be used to provision new servers for AWS and GCP - can be found under `Cloud Launchable` section on [downloads page](https://fedoraproject.org/coreos/download/?stream=stable)

 Once an installation image is picked, time to customize the system.